digital-land-attic/brownfield-land-collection-old/README.md

 # Manual fixes

-Resources which cannot be automatically processed are fixed by the team using the following data:
+Resources which cannot be automatically processed are fixed manually using the following configuration and data:

 * [fixed](fixed) -- manually fixed resources introduced into the pipeline instead of the collected resource
 * [patches/organisation.csv](patches/organisation) -- a map of OrganisationURI to organisation CURIE values